-The Center has produced enhanced versions of "raw" HRS data files that takes the raw variables from each questionnaire section, and collapses them into a single respondent-level dataset for each wave.
-These files are easily merged with one another and with the RAND HRS dataset, which can expedite the preparation of analytic files from HRS.
+We have produced versions of the "raw” data distributed by HRS, which take the variables from most survey modules, and merge them into a single Respondent-level dataset for each wave.
+The RAND HRS Longitudinal File development begins with the RAND HRS Fat Files.
+They are easily merged with one another and with the RAND HRS Longitudinal File, which can expedite the preparation of analytic files from HRS.

-- The HRS data are distributed in modules that are organized by questionnaire section.
-Some modules contain household-level variables, such as information on assets.
-We merged all modules into individual-level records.
-This eliminates the need to search through modules for particular variables and facilitates merging files across waves.
+- The HRS data in some modules contain household-level variables, such as information on assets.
+We merged the information from these modules to each Respondent in the household.
+This eliminates the need to search through modules for particular variables, and facilitates merging files across waves.

-- The HRS collect certain individual-level information by asking one household member to answer about another.
-For example, the financial respondent provides earnings information for himself or herself and his or her spouse.
-We created new variables for "own" and "partner" information by re-assigning responses to the appropriate person.
+- The HRS collects some individual-level information by asking one household member to answer about another.
+For example, the Financial Respondent provides earnings information for both her/himself, and her/his spouse.
+We have reassigned this data to "self” and "spouse/partner" variables for both Respondents to clarify to whom the information applies.

 To access the data:

-These provide information on what has been added to raw HRS data in these files, but they are not codebooks or questionnaires.
-Codebooks and questionnaires may be found on the HRS website.
-We urge you to regularly visit the HRS website, which provides a wealth of information about the data, including questionnaires, codebooks, background on study design, and data alerts.
+These documents provide information on what has been added to raw HRS data in these files, but they are not codebooks or questionnaires.
+The HRS Codebooks and Questionnaires may be found on the HRS website.

 Before doing so, however, we kindly request that users first consult the documentation that accompanies our data products, as we have found that our responses often point users to specific sections of the documentation that provide further detail on the variables mentioned in the users’ queries.

 In addition, we recommend that users become familiar with some of the information provided on the HRS website, such as the HRS questionnaires and codebooks for the key variables under study.

 We have also found the concordance tool extremely useful to help find available variables across waves: